 Kevin Folta, University of Florida horticulture department, and leading biotech advocate.
 Although Folta is best known for extensive conflicts of interest in his self-proclaimed role as a "science communicator," there are also multiple witnesses to his having abused his ex-wife while they were married.
 He was forced to step down as chair of the department in the wake of those revelations.

 Charles Esdaile, University of Liverpool, Department of History.
 Sexual predation.
-Details to come.

 James Doughty, University of Bath.
 A good friend and enabler of the late U of Bath researcher and sexual predator Rod Scott (see above.)
 Harassment and sleeping with students.

 Faye McCallum, Head of School of Education, University of Adelaide.
 Multiple complaints of bullying of colleagues, harassment, favoritism, preferential treatment, and other abusive and unprofessional behavior.
 A university inquiry ("culture check") heard the evidence but university officials have done nothing so far.
-More to come.